(updated 12-29-2019 for 2019 and 2020)

 3. Take advantage of tax breaks on 529 college savings accounts.

-If you have kids and want to save for college, then don’t miss out on your 2013 tax savings.
+If you have kids and want to save for college, then don’t miss out on your 2019 tax savings.
 Most states that have an income tax will allow a deduction for contributions to 529 college savings plans.
 Every state has different rules governing how much you can deduct (ranging from $250 to an unlimited amount).
 A few states, most notably California, Massachusetts, New Jersey, and Tennessee, don’t allow deductions of 529 contributions.
-State by state rules for college savings deductions.
 Where we live in North Carolina, the state income tax deduction for 529’s disappeared after 2013.
 At least we saved $350 for our $5,000 contribution each year while the deduction was in effect!

 4. Rebalance investments.

-Take a look at your asset allocation and figure out whether you need to rebalance your investments.
-I recently posted an article explaining what’s in my asset allocation and how I rebalance my portfolio.
-If you are too lazy to read those valuable articles I wrote just for you, then at least consider spending 10 minutes to sign up for Personal Capital and it will do 90% of the work for you (review of Personal Capital).
+A helpful tool is Personal Capital.
+It will do 90% of the asset class tabulation work for you (review of Personal Capital).
 As far as timing of rebalancing, you can choose to buy and sell investments before year end if you want any gains or losses to fall in the current tax year, or wait until January to push tax implications into next year.
 Be strategic!

 5. “Tax loss harvest” your investment account for a $3,000 tax write off.

 If you aren’t currently tax loss harvesting your investments each year, you should start right now.
 You can generate a $3,000 deduction every year that will save you $500-$1,000 in taxes each year (depending on your tax bracket and your state income tax situation).